zaksabeast/PokemonRNGGuides/guides/sm/en/egg no masuda method-shiny charm.md

 3. Click the reset button in Filters.

-4. Input the frame you are currently on.
-You can find this in the PCalc Game Info window (`Start + Up`).

-5. Check “Safe F Only”.
+4. Check “Safe F Only”.

-6. For the number of NPCs you can find this using PCalc.
+5. You can find the number of NPCS using PCalc.
     - After initiating the dialogue with the daycare helper press `Start + Up` to bring up the window with the NPC counter.
     - If you already have it up, close it by pressing `Start + Up`, and then bring it back up again to reset the NPC counter.
     - Let the game run for approximately 30 seconds to a minute to calibrate correctly.

+6. Input the frame you are currently on in the frame range.
+You can find this in the PCalc Game Info window (`Start + Up`) and then press `Start + Select` to pause the game.

 7. Click Calculate, and then advance to any of the frames that are listed that have a "-" in the Mark column.
     - These frames are considered Safe Frames and can be used to accurately predict the frames you can land on.